 Hyperemesis Gravidarum: Severe Morning Sickness

 The best way to describe hyperemesis gravidarum (“excessive vomiting”) is that it is an extreme version of morning sickness.
-Morning sickness is a term for nausea that the result of surging pregnancy hormones is a classic sign of pregnancy that typically starts at around 4 to 6 weeks of gestation.
+Morning sickness is a term for nausea that is the result of surging pregnancy hormones.
+It is a classic sign of pregnancy that typically starts at around 4 to 6 weeks of gestation.
 Most women report that their morning sickness tapers by the time they are 20 weeks along.

 Because of the intense vomiting of hyperemesis gravidarum, there are potential complications to look for.

 Most of the complications from hyperemesis gravidarum will be a concern for the mother, rather than the child she carries.
-But a medical professional should closely supervise the pregnancy as it progresses to monitor the health of both.
-Sometimes hospitalization is required to get the vomiting under better control.
+A medical professional should closely supervise your pregnancy as it progresses to monitor the health of both you and the baby.
+Some complications may occur during pregnancies where hyperemesis gravidarum is present and the mother requires hospitalization.

 Treatment of hyperemesis gravidarum will depend on the severity of nausea and vomiting and whether or not prescription medications are helping.
 Lifestyle changes can help reduce symptoms as well.
+Sometimes hospitalization is required to get the vomiting under better control.

 These vitamins and medications may offer some relief for hyperemesis gravidarum.
 Always consult with a medical professional before taking any over-the-counter products.

-At Women’s Healthcare Associates we have a goal to provide you with one of the best experiences in women’s care in the greater Amarillo area.
+At Women’s Healthcare Associates, our goal is to provide you with the best experiences in women’s care in the Amarillo area.
 Our professional Staff offers personal care that focuses on the health and well-being of our patients as individuals.
-Our Services include comprehensive healthcare specialized just for women, prenatal and pregnancy care, digital mammography, bone density screening, ultrasound, contraception, menopause and more.
-For more information about how our comprehensive women’s healthcare can help you, please give us a call at (806) 355-6330.

 General